OSGeo/PROJ/docs/source/operations/transformations/horner.rst

     .. versionadded:: 9.1.0

-    Only applies to real polynomials and iterative inversion.
+    Only applies to cases of iterative inversion.
     The procedure converges to the correct results with each step.
     Iteration stops when the result differs from the previous calculated result by less than <value>.